Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 2. Click the *Data Container* field in the settings side bar and select the appropriate data type in the list of data types.

-  > [Info] Only values of those data types that matches with the connected output and input port of the selected place are displayed in the list.
+  > [Info] Only values of those data types that match with the connected output and input port of the selected place are displayed in the list.

 #### Change the place ports

 1. Navigate to the place whose input or output port you want to edit.

-2. Click the arrow right or left to the place to change the input or output port.
-To change the input port, click the arrow right to the place, to change the output port, click the arrow left to the place.
+2. Click the arc right or left to the place to change the input or output port.
+To change the input port, click the arc right to the place, to change the output port, click the arc left to the place.
-The selected arrow is highlighted.
+The selected arc is highlighted.

   ![Input](/Assets/Screenshots/ActindoWorkFlow/Workflows/ArrowInput.png "[Input]")

-3. Press **BackSpace** or **Delete** to remove the selected connection.
+3. Press **BackSpace** or **Delete** to remove the selected arc.
-  The selected connection between the place and the port is deleted.
+  The selected arc between the place and the port is deleted.

   > [Info] If the port whose connection is deleted is mandatory, a new place connected to this port is automatically displayed.